 - I’ve written it down and kept it in my pocket, so I could meditate on it all day whenever I felt that paper in my pocket.
 Meditate on Scripture long enough, and your faith will rise.

 And you know what?
 None of those things are wrong.
 In fact, they’re all absolutely right, and if I did them all the time, I’d probably have more faith.

-So I’d encourage you to do what it takes to get your promise in your heart until you have faith to believe you have what You’ve asked God for:
+So I’d encourage you to do what it takes to get your promise in your heart until you have faith to believe that you have what you’ve asked God for:

 - Sing that promise back to God.

 - Lay your head on your Bible and cry if you have to.

 - Pray it.

 - Make pancakes with that promise written in the batter.

 - Make a cake and write the promise in the icing and eat it. 🙂